danielabar/meblog/src/markdown/ruby-configurable-retry.md

     # do something with file contents...
   rescue Errno::ENOENT
     if @attempt < MAX_ATTEMPTS
+      # Increment attempt counter and try again,
+      # execution flows back to beginning of method.
       @attempt += 1
       puts "File not found.
 Retrying (attempt #{@attempt} of #{MAX_ATTEMPTS})..." retry
     else
+      # Used up all the attempts, give up.
       puts "File not found after #{MAX_ATTEMPTS} attempts." end end